-From Hakodate Station, take the tram to Goryokaku Koen-mae (15 minutes, 230 yen), then walk 10 minutes to the fortress.
+From Hakodate Station, take the tram to Goryokaku Koen-mae (15 minutes, 230 yen), then walk for 10 minutes to the fortress.

 Fort Goryokaku